nathancatania/glean-docs/docs/getting-started/adminui.md

 ## Add Additional Administrators

-The Glean Admin UI ([app.glean.com/admin](https://app.glean.com/admin)) is where you will manage the Glean workspace for your organization, including setting up Single Sign-On (SSO), configuring data sources, and syncing people data.

 When you sign in for the first time, you will be prompted to add additional administrators before proceeding.